Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Lions stats and trends

+- Detroit has played seven games, with five wins against the spread.

-- This season, the Lions have an against-the-spread record of 5-2 in their seven games as an underdog of 3.5 points or more.
+- This year, the Lions have an against-the-spread record of 5-2 in their seven games as an underdog of 3.5 points or more.

-- Detroit's games this season have hit the over two times in eight opportunities (25%).
+- Detroit's games this year have gone over the point total two times in eight opportunities (25%).

-- In games that Detroit totals more than 359.1 yards, the team is 3-0 against the spread and 0-2 overall.
+- In games that Detroit totals over 359.1 yards, the team is 3-0 against the spread and 0-2 overall.

-- The Lions have turned the ball over 10 times this season, three more turnovers than the Eagles have forced (7).
+- The Lions have turned the ball over three more times (10 total) than the Eagles have forced a turnover (7) this season.

 Home and road insights

-- Detroit has two wins against the spread, and is 0-3 overall, at home this season.
+- Detroit has two wins against the spread, and is 0-3 overall, at home this year.

-- Detroit has hit the over once in three home games this year.
+- This year, in three home games, Detroit has hit the over once.

 - Lions home games this season average 47.7 total points, 0.3 fewer than this contest's over/under (48).

-- Philadelphia is 2-2 overall, with two wins against the spread, away from home.
+- On the road, Philadelphia has two wins against the spread and is 2-2 overall.

-- Philadelphia has hit the over twice in four away games this year.
+- This year, in four road games, Philadelphia has gone over the total twice.

 Powered by Data Skrive.